jimxliu/Build-Gene-Regulatory-Network-From-Multi-Omics-Data/README.md

 ![table](./images/table.jpg)

 Table 1.
 The function annotations of the genes in the OSH1 network.

+## Discussion

+From the gene network we obtained a list of genes potentially interacting with OSH1.
+The gene functions include metabolite transport (LOC_Os01g03490), signaling transduction (LOC_Os05g45420, LOC_Os01g41010, LOC_Os05g41220), and  stress response (LOC_Os12g36640).
+Since OSH1 is involved in the maintenance of undifferentiated status of SAM, these genes are likely involved in the relevant downstream pathways of OSH1.

+The peak selection was stract, leading to the discovery of only about a dozen genes in the network, and all these genes were upregulated by OSH1.
+Less strict selection would discover more genes, among which some might be downregulated, equally interesting.
+In fact, lowering the selection threshold to (FDR < 5% and fold enrichment > 100) generated a network of 1000+ genes (data not shown).
+A further GO enrichment analysis would help categorize the gene groups.
+Moreover, examining the binding sites of OSH1 to these genes can reveal more information about their interactions.

+In conclusion, this study built a gene regulatory network of OSH1 based the ChIP-Seq and transcriptomics data, and extracted functional annotations of the downstream genes from OSH1.
+Future analyses can lower the peak selection threshold to obtain a bigger network and categorize the gene functions.

 ## References

 [1] Steeves, T.A., and Sussex, I.M.
 (1989).
 Patterns in Plant Development.
 (Cambridge, UK: Cambridge University Press)